 | Defending Champions | Royal Challengers Bengaluru |

-Here’s the complete list of the first 20 matches confirmed by the BCCI.
+Here’s the complete list of all the matches confirmed by the BCCI.
 No double-headers on the opening weekend, which is a bit unusual.

 | SR.No. | Date | Match | Venue | Time (IST) |